AdityaSavara/MSRESOLVE/UnitTests/IonizationFactors/0-ReadMe.txt

 The molecules Acetaldehyde and Ethanol have been renamed in this reference file to Ethenal and EtOH.
 This is so the molecule names do not match any molecule name in the MID Dictionary.
 The knownIonizationFactorsRelativeToN2 are all set to 'unknown', and the molecule types have been populated.
 We only have four ionization types: Aldehydes, Alcohols, Hydrogen non-metal-ides, and carbon containing nonmetals.
 The excel file LinearFits.xlsx has the required data for the four types of molecules we have.
 The slopes and intercepts from the linear fit data are copied into the test_3.py file as numpy arrays (i.e. typeCoefficients = numpy.array([slope, intercept]) ).
 A poly1d object is made for each ionization type's polynomial coefficients.
 An array the same length as the number of electron numbers is initialized as a row of zeros.
 This array will store the ionization factors.
 Using a for loop to iterate over this array, we can evaluate the ionization factor using the poly1d object and the electron number of the molecule with polyval.
 The expected results is just simply the populated ionization array.
-The results were close enough for the objects to match but not the strings.
-So I have copied the exact results as a comment into the test_3.py file and added numpy.round() functions (rounding to the nearest 2 decimals) so the strings would match.
+The objects match within the defined tolerances but the strings do not due to rounding.

 Test 4 uses AcetaldehydeNISTRefDefault.csv
 This reference pattern is the same as AcetaldehydeNISTRefMixed2.csv from the main directory but Acetaldehyde and Ethanol have been renamed to Ethenal and EtOH so they are not overwritten with the average RS_Value from the MID Dictionary.